blender/blender/doc/python_api/rst/info_quickstart.rst

 Example Panel
 -------------

 Panels register themselves as a class, like an operator.
-Notice the extra **bl_** variables used to set the context they display in.
+Notice the extra ``bl_`` variables used to set the context they display in.

 .. literalinclude:: ../../../release/scripts/templates_py/ui_panel_simple.py

 To run the script:

 #.
-Highlight the above code then press Ctrl+C to copy it
+Highlight the above code then press :kbd:`Ctrl-C` to copy it
 #.
 Start Blender
 #.
-Press Ctrl+Right twice to change to the Scripting layout
+Press :kbd:`Ctrl-Right` twice to change to the Scripting layout
 #.
 Click the button labeled ``New`` and the confirmation pop up in order to create a new text block.
 #.
-Press Ctrl+V to paste the code into the text panel (the upper left frame)
+Press :kbd:`Ctrl-V` to paste the code into the text panel (the upper left frame)
 #.
 Click on the button **Run Script**.

 To view the results:

 #.
 Select the the default cube.
 #.
 Click on the Object properties icon in the buttons panel (far right; appears as a tiny cube).
 #.
 Scroll down to see a panel named **Hello World Panel**.
 #.
 Changing the object name also updates **Hello World Panel's** Name: field.

 Note the row distribution and the label and properties that are available through the code.